scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute.
 - **Damage Type:** Force

 Magically enchant your weapon to fire a burst of energy with your next attack.
 You gain _Reach 1_ for the duration of the spell.
-On your next attack the target makes a Strength save against your weapon attack roll.
-On fail, you connect with the attack, converting all physical damage to Force damage and adding an extra wound die to the damage roll.
+On your next attack the target creature makes a Strength save instead of rolling defense.
+On hit, all physical damage dealt by the attack is converted to force damage and you deal an extra wound die of force damage with the attack.
 After you make the attack the spell ends.

 Your reach increases by 1 and you add a wound die to the damage for every level above 1st.